TheArturthur/CoppermindScraper/Cosmere/Jasnah Kholin.md

 \-Navani about Dalinar and Jasnah[6]

 Jasnah is generally a stern and serious person, although she occasionally shows a wry sense of humor, and allows familiarity among those she is close with.
 She sometimes acts in a brusque manner, and can be exceptionally rude when someone gets on her bad side.
 She is determined, confident, and often stubborn.
+She can be extremely tough and ruthless, as she showed when she killed four footpads that attacked her and Shallan.
+She harbors a deep hatred towards men like them, possibly because of something that has been done to her in the past.
+She can be temperamental and prone to aggressive verbal outbursts when under stress, even when such a reaction isn't warranted or appropriate.
+When she calms down, and feels that her response was unwarranted, she feels guilty and apologizes to the target of her outburst.
+She recognizes this temper as one of her flaws.
 She has a brilliant mind and shows wisdom and care in her studies.
 She is very passionate about scholarship and wants others to share in her passion as well.
 She often encourages her ward, Shallan, to come up with answers on her own, rather than simply giving them to her.
-She considers history to be the most important literary sub art.
+She also deeply appreciates when people pursue knowledge out of desire to learn and expand their knowledge, rather than for any ulterior motive.
+Furthermore, she respects and encourages persistence in others.
+She considers history to be the most important literary sub art, as she believes that the present can only be fully understood by understanding the past in a factual and unbiased manner.
 She is prejudiced against the visual arts, going so far as to call them frivolities, although having Shallan as her ward may have changed her opinions on the subject.
-She can be extremely tough and ruthless, as she showed when she killed four footpads that attacked her and Shallan.
-She harbors a deep hatred towards men like them, possibly because of something that has been done to her in the past.
 She has also been shown to have some sort of aversion to darkness, or at the very least shadows, as seen when she became uneasy while staring at a shadow.
 Jasnah seems to have faced some sort of trauma as a child; Dalinar mentions her "lunacy" in conversation with Gavilar and she has memories of being locked in a dark room when she was a child, which taught her that even the people she loved could hurt her.
 No one else seems to remember it in the modern day, but Jasnah is terrified of it happening again to her.
 Jasnah is an atheist.
-This has caused her not an insignificant amount of problems and led to her being ostracized a bit, but she has never compromised in her beliefs for the sake of appearances.
+This has caused her a significant amount of problems and led to her being ostracized, but she has never compromised in her beliefs for the sake of appearances.
 While she is confident in her lack of faith in the [[Devotary\|devotaries]], like the true scholar that she is, she also always keeps an open mind to the possibility of being wrong.
 She is content to keep her beliefs to herself, and doesn't particularly care about converting anyone else.
 Jasnah is asexual but is willing to be intimate with a person she cares for.
+She also prefers that her sexuality not be a matter of discussion.

 ## Attributes and Abilities
  by  ToastSamurai  Jasnah and [[Ivory\|Ivory]]